freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-068.md

 ## Description
 <section id='description'>

-You can use an `hr` element to display a divider between sections of different content.
+The default properties of an `hr` element will make it appear as a thin light grey line.
+You can change the height of the line by specifying a value for the `height` property.

-First, add an `hr` element between the first `header` element and the `main` element.
+Change the height the `hr` element to be `3px`.

 </section>